Borussia Mönchengladbach: 1970–1980: Golden decade; dominance in the league and successes in Europe

-Although Mönchengladbach lost the 1977 final of the European Cup to Liverpool in Rome(25 May 1977), they also made four appearances in the UEFA Cup with wins in 1975 and 1979 against losses in 1973 and 1980.
-The club's spectacular run had come to an end with eight trophies to their credit, and although they would continue to be competitive for many years, success would be much harder to come by.
+Although Mönchengladbach lost the 1977 final of the European Cup to Liverpool in Rome (25 May 1977), they also made four appearances in the UEFA Cup, with wins in 1975 and 1979 against losses in 1973 and 1980.
+The club's run had come to an end with eight trophies to their credit, and although they would continue to be competitive for many years, success would be much harder to come by.

 In the following season 1978–79 Udo Lattek managed Borussia for the last time.
 Many regulars left the club, such as the later vice-president Rainer Bonhof, or announced their career end, such as Jupp Heynckes and Berti Vogts.
 Lattek did not succeed in offsetting these departures with appropriate new signings.
 On Matchday 30, the team was in 15th place with a goal-difference of 38:47 goals: three wins from the last four games improved the finish to tenth place.
-It was the first season in a long time in which the club finished with a negative goal-difference.
+It was the first season in a long time in which the club finished with a negative goal difference.
 Borussia signed Jupp Heynckes to be assistant coach to Lattek this season.
 The second international title started on 9 May 1979.
 The first leg in the UEFA Cup against Red Star Belgrade ended in a draw.
-In the second leg on 23 May 1979 Borussia won 1–0 at home to win the UEFA Cup for the second time.
+In the second leg on 23 May 1979, Borussia won 1–0 at home to win the UEFA Cup for the second time.

 After the departure of Lattek in the 1979–80 season, the club appointed Jupp Heynckes head coach.
 The season was marked by two new entries.
 The club signed Harald Nickel of Eintracht Braunschweig.
 With a transfer fee of 1.15 million DM this was the hitherto most expensive new purchase.
 From Herzogenaurach came Lothar Matthäus.
 Borussia finished the season in seventh place.
-On 7 May 1980 Borussia Mönchengladbach was again in a final for the UEFA Cup.
+On 7 May 1980, Borussia Mönchengladbach was again in a final for the UEFA Cup.
 At home, the team won against Eintracht Frankfurt 3–2.
-In the second leg on 21 May 1980 Eintracht Frankfurt won 1–0 against Borussia Mönchengladbach and secured the trophy due to the larger number of away goals scored.
+In the second leg on 21 May 1980, Eintracht Frankfurt won 1–0 against Borussia Mönchengladbach and secured the trophy due to the larger number of away goals scored.